donovan-said/donovan-said.github.io/README.md

 # donovan-said.github.io

-This website was build using [Jekyll](https://jekyllrb.com/) and the [portfolYOU](https://github.com/YoussefRaafatNasry/portfolYOU/tree/master) theme.
+This website was built using [Jekyll](https://jekyllrb.com/) and the [portfolYOU](https://github.com/YoussefRaafatNasry/portfolYOU/tree/master) theme.

 # Local Testing